-- Former Whitby Foghorn station which now stands as a home with holiday cottage
+- Former Whitby Foghorn station which now stands as a home with 2 holiday cottages

 - A long driveway which leads to gardens which wrap the whole way around the building

-- Sea views do not come more impressive, or more un-interrupted, than those which can be admired from this location
+- Sea views do not come more impressive or more un-interrupted

 - EPC rating D

-This is a rare opportunity to purchase a important piece of Whitby history.
-'Horn Blower Lodge' is the former Whitby Foghorn station and now stands proudly on the cliff, by the 'Cleveland Way' footpath, as a 4 bedroom home with a 1 bedroom self-contained cottage.
-From this prominent position - uninterrupted views across the sea to 'Whitby Highlight Lighthouse' can be enjoyed as well as breath-taking sunsets and sunrises.
+This is a rare opportunity to purchase an important piece of Whitby history.
+'Horn Blower Lodge' is the former Whitby Foghorn station and now stands proudly on the cliff, by the 'Cleveland Way' footpath, as a 4 bedroom home with two self-contained cottages.
+From this prominent position uninterrupted views across the sea to 'Whitby Highlight Lighthouse' can be enjoyed as well as breath-taking sunsets and sunrises.

 The one acre of land, on which the building stands, was originally purchased by 'Trinity House' in 1856 and a lighthouse was built on it 2 years later - being one of 2 lighthouses on the clifftop at that time.
 At the turn of the century the lighthouse was demolished and replaced by the fog horn station - which was decommissioned in 1988.
-The current vendors have owned the building since 2007 and converted into the wonderful home and holiday cottage that it is today.
-The 2 huge fog horns measuring 20 ft in length, although no longer functional ,still stand on the roof as a reminder of the rich history behind this property.
+The 2 huge fog horns measuring 20ft in length, although no longer functional, still stand on the roof as a reminder of the rich history behind this property.

-Hot water comes via a water tank located within a cupboard off the snug, and the property is warmed by oil central heating.
+Hot water in the main house and the first cottage comes via a water tank located within a cupboard off the snug, and the property is warmed by oil central heating.
 There is a floor-standing 'Rotterton Statesman' boiler within a boiler room which also houses useful shelving.
 There is a log-burning stove to 'Bedroom 1', an electric fire to 'Bedroom 3' and a Multi-fuel stove to the 'Snug'.

-The bright and airy holiday cottage has an entrance hall, an open-plan living area with a lounge and fitted kitchen, a bedroom with built-in cupboards and a clothes rail and a fully tiled bathroom with a bath, hand basin and WC.
-Hot water is via a water tank, housed within a cupboard to the lounge, and there is a heated towel rail to the bathroom, plug-in electric heater to the lounge and radiator to the bedroom.
-This versatile cottage could make an ideal dwelling for family members who want their own separate living space, or could continue as a holiday let ideal for 2 people.
+Hornblower Cottage has an entrance hall, an open-plan living area with a lounge and fitted kitchen, a bedroom with built-in cupboards and a clothes rail and a fully tiled bathroom with a bath, hand basin and WC.
+Hot water in this cottage is via a water tank, housed within a cupboard to the lounge, there are electric heater in the bedroom.

 The property is approached via a long driveway which leads to gardens which wrap the whole way around the building.
 These gardens are made up of lawned areas, easy-to-maintain gravelled areas, patios and a shed all enclosed by stone walls.